LANDMINES

 Landmines are explosive devices that are designed to explode when triggered by pressure or a tripwire.
 The purpose of mines when used by armed forces is to disable any person or vehicle that comes into contact with it by an explosion of fragments released at high speeds.

 The exact number of landmines is unknown.
-However, it is estimated that approximately 70 million landmines and other unexploded ordnance (UXO) are buried in more than 80 countries worldwide.
+However, it is estimated that millions of landmines and other unexploded ordnance (UXO) are buried in more than seventy six (76) countries and territories in all regions of the world.

-Landmines can remain active more than 50 years after they are planted in the ground.
+Landmines can remain active more than fifty years after they are planted in the ground.
 For this reason, there is a continuing worldwide effort to rid the world of landmines.

 The social and medical costs associated with landmines are astronomical.
 Landmines are found along roads, in fields and forests, beside power pylons, near wells and riverbanks, in homes and public buildings.
 As a result they can cause economic paralysis by restricting movement in what are usually agriculture-based economies.